appsecnz/appsecnz.github.io/conference/training.md

 ## Training Schedule

 In addition the main conference on Thursday and Friday, we are offering a selection of world-class training opportunities on Tuesday and Wednesday.
-Our training schedule includes a mix of two-day and half-day classes, offered in different formats (face-to-face, instructor-remote, and live online), as listed for each class.
+Our training schedule includes one (1) two-day live online class and two (2) half-day face-to-face classes.

 Each day, regardless of format, classes will follow this schedule (all times are NZST):